Skin and beauty

-Remember that the condition of your hair mirrors what’s going on inside your
+Remember that the condition of your hair mirrors what’s going on inside your body.

-before spending a lot of money on expensive shampoos, conditioners, and hair-thickening
+spending a lot of money on expensive shampoos, conditioners, and hair-thickening

 products.
 While some of these products may enhance the appearance of your existing

 hair, they don’t generate new hair.
-Nurturing your health from the inside
+Nurturing your health from the inside out, including

-your hair, as well as your overall quality of life!
+well as your overall quality of life!